Polar

 - If

-need, click on the Zoom In button or drag
+need, click on the Zoom In button.

 - Enter

-values.
+to compute the derivatives and other values.
 See Figure 2.

 Figure 2: